GeorgeYT9769/cardabase-app/README.md

 ## 🔨 Self-Building
 1. `git clone` the repository
 2. `cd cardabase-app` into it
-3. `flutter build apk` in Terminal
+3. `flutter build apk` in Terminal (you can add `--split-per-abi` if you want to get multiple versions)

-Note: You might need to change version based on your installations:
-- Flutter: latest one,
-- Java: something compatible with Gradle
-- Gradle: android\gradle\wrapper\gradle-wrapper.properties - last line "distributionUrl" (change the "8.5" number)

 Used versions:
-- Flutter: 3.22.2
+- Flutter: 3.22.3 (or newer, used Flutter version is always added as a submodule, so you can use that one)
 - Java: JDK-21
 - Gradle: 8.5

+Note: Java and Gradle versions must be compatible with each other.
+[See this Compatibility Matrix](https://docs.gradle.org/current/userguide/compatibility.html).

+You may need to:
+- Specify JAVA_HOME in gradle.properties = `android/gradle.properties`, add a line `org.gradle.java.home="C:\\path\\to\\the\\jdk"`, where you have to specify your path, (<- in case of multiple/no versions or JAVA_HOME environment variable not specified)
+- Change Gradle version in gradle-wrapper.properties = `android\gradle\wrapper\gradle-wrapper.properties`, last line "distributionUrl" (change the "8.5" number). (<- in case of different Gradle installation)

 ## 📸 Screenshots